ilkilab/agorakube/docs/instructions.md

 ```
 # Storage Benchmark

-You can Benchmark your ILKE Storage Class as follow:
+You can Benchmark your AGORAKUBE Storage Class as follow:

 * Create a file named "benchmarkStorage.yaml" with the following content: